vasern/vasern/README.md

 ```

 ## Status

-Vasern (alpha) is **available on iOS and Android**, which expects breaking changes and improvements.
+Vasern beta is **available on iOS and Android**.
+It is being heavily tested to ensure its functionality, data quality and consistency.

+Most of APIs won’t be changed in the near future.
+A stable release of Vasern will be announced within a month from now unless there are major issues.
+After the stable release, Vasern will continue to be maintained and improved.

 [Join us on Slack](https://join.slack.com/t/vasern/shared_invite/enQtNDU4NTk2MDI5OTcyLTRiYzRjZDI5YTAyMjlhYzg1YTdhNjFjZGNkODI1OTQwYzExZjA3NWRkYTY1MGE2ZjU0YzU3NzE2NzUwZmEwMjM) for any quick update and discusion.

-## Documentation

-A detailed user documentation available at https://vasern.com/docs/overview

 ## Getting Started